21 shows to see at Liverpool theatres in 2021

 Dial M for Murder – Liverpool Playhouse

-Tom Chambers leads the cast in this new production of the classic modern thriller postponed from last spring because of the Coronavirus pandemic.
+Tom Chambers leads the cast in this new production of the classic modern thriller postponed twice - most recently from May because of the Coronavirus pandemic.

 Chambers plays Tony Wendice, a jaded ex-tennis pro who has given it all up for his wife Margot.
 When he discovers she has been unfaithful his mind turns to revenge and the pursuit of the ‘perfect crime’.